aip956/SampleCodeAndProjects/C/MyMastermind/README.md

 To check the mismatched places (right number and wrong place), generate an array for the secret and guess, indicating the number of elements by index.
 For example, a secret of 0232 = [1, 0, 2, 1, 0, 0, 0, 0].
 For each digit, compare the secret and guess arrays; where they are both > 0 is a match, and the minimum is the number of matches.
     *(Functions fill_array, compareForZ)

+Here's my basic logic and structure:
+Main:
+* take in the input,
+* create a game state (determine the secret and tries)
+* play the game with the game state

+Create a game state:
+* take in the ac and av
+* determine if there is a -c and/or -t flag
+* if there's a -c, the secret is the next index over in the av
+* * validate the secret is all number characters
+* * if the input secret is not valid or if there is no -c, create a random secret
+* if there's a -t,
+* * the number of tries is atoi of the next value of av
+* * if no -t, number of tries is 10

+Play the game:
+* take in the game state (of secret and number of tries)
+* Play a round
+* * read in the input guess
+* * have the EOF section
+* * check the guess is valid (all number chars and right length)
+* * compare the secret to the guess
+* * * determine number of well-placed matches
+* * * determine mis-placed matches
+* * Determine if the player won
+* * Output the X and Y (well and mis-placed)
+* Determine if the player has more guesses left

 ## Installation
 TODO - How to install your project? npm install? make? make re?